 They produce all male plants and waste no energy producing seed.

-Ideally asparagus should be planted in its own bed.
-If it is not possible to plant them in a separate garden bed, asparagus should be planted in the west or north side of the main garden so that it will not shade other plants during the summer.
+Ideally asparagus should be planted and located in its own bed.
+If that’s not possible, asparagus should be planted in the west or north side of the garden so that it will not shade other plants during the summer months.

 If a Cancer day cannot be chosen, Scorpio is the next best day, and then Pisces.